 Right whales were hunted off Europe from as early as the 9th century and they were a major target of American shore- and ship-based whalers through the middle of the 18th century.
 Their depleted populations continued to be subjected to whaling through the first decades of the 20th century, and by 1935, when right whales were given legal protection under an international agreement, they were nearly extinct in the North Atlantic.
 Since then, their numbers have increased in the western North Atlantic, but that increase has been slowed by mortality from ship strikes and entanglement in fishing gear.
 North Atlantic right whales are now effectively absent from the eastern North Atlantic.

-Nearly half of all documented deaths of North Atlantic right whales since 1970 have been due to ship strikes and entanglement in fishing gear.
+Nearly half of all documented deaths of North Atlantic right whales since 1970 have been due to ship strikes and entanglement in fishing gear (see figure below).
 A recovery plan for the species was adopted in 1991 and updated in 2005.
 In 1994 three areas were designated as critical habitat: two feeding areas in Cape Cod Bay and the Great South Channel off Massachusetts, and the species’ calving grounds off Florida and Georgia.

 Known North Atlantic right whale deaths, with causes as determined from necropsy or other evidence, from 1970 through 2013.
 (Perinatal deaths are calves that die during the first months of life for reasons that cannot be attributed to human causes.)